 The good news is that overall new-home activity remains strong.
 Housing starts were up 10.5% to 1.173 million units on an annualized basis in November.
-Multi-family starts lead the charge with a 16.4% monthly increase.
+Multi-family starts to lead the charge with a 16.4% monthly increase.
 The single-family component was up 7.6%.
-Some of these homes are priced in a way that will benefit the First-time buyers, because their mortgage would be less than their rent.
+Some of these homes are priced in a way that will benefit First-time buyers because their mortgage would be less than their rent.

 For the week beginning December 21, 2015

 French political economist Frederic Bastiat was keen to point out the consequences – intended and otherwise – people tend to ignore because they’re focused on the present.

 It used to be that once someone became a homeowner he, or she would own a large asset that was always appreciated.
 Home equity, and therefore net worth, would also always grow.
 If the income failed to support the lifestyle, the home could always be sold for a profit – no harm, no foul.

 After the housing bubble burst, it hit home that all asset prices – even housing prices – are subject to price depreciation.
 In the aftermath, everyone adjusted his or her perspective accordingly.